 As our minimum deferred period for Income Protection is four weeks, we don’t expect any claims for this cover from customers who’ve not been diagnosed with the virus itself.

-For the majority of people who contract COVID-19, the symptoms will be short-lived and unlikely to trigger a payment for Income Protection.
+For the majority of people who contract COVID-19, the symptoms will be short-lived and unlikely to trigger a panyment for Income Protection.
 However, where the illness does extend beyond four weeks, we’ll consider a claim in line with the terms and conditions of the plan.
 There must be clear evidence that the customer hasn’t been able to work due to illness or injury and not the unavailability of work, which Income Protection isn’t designed to cover.

 If a customer has been medically advised to self-isolate due to a pre-existing medical condition and it prevents them from working for longer than their deferred period, we’ll consider a claim in line with the terms and conditions of the plan.
 There must, like any other Income Protection claim, be a corresponding reduction in income.